Alternative names for multiple endocrine neoplasia type 1

 Some patients will lose normal anterior pituitary hormone function, either as a result of direct compression from the tumour or as a consequence of treatments for the tumour such as surgery or radiotherapy.
 Consequently, long-term hormone replacement with hormones such as growth hormone, hydrocortisone, thyroxine and oestrogen or testosterone may be required (see the article on hypopituitarism, for more information).
 Diabetes insipidus may occasionally occur if there is damage to the posterior part of the pituitary gland, resulting in excessive thirst and the need to pass excessive urine.
 This may be a transient finding following pituitary surgery or it may be permanent; it can be treated using a drug called desmopressin.

 Effects after pancreatic surgery depends on how much of the pancreas is removed.
-After a total pancreatectomy, patients will have diabetes mellitus, requiring insulin injections, and will require supplements with pancreatic enzymes to help with digestion of food.
+After a total pancreatectomy, patients will have diabetes mellitus' data-content='1282' >diabetes mellitus, requiring insulin injections, and will require supplements with pancreatic enzymes to help with digestion of food.
 The risk of these complications is much reduced for smaller operations, but patients should still be observed carefully for these complications, especially in the first few months after surgery.
 If patients have any concerns about any of these side-effects, they should contact their doctor.

 What are the longer-term implications of multiple endocrine neoplasia type 1?